GIScience/ohsome-api/docs/http-response-status.rst

 * "The keys, values and types parameters must be empty, when you set the filter parameter."
 * "The properties parameter of this resource can only contain the values 'tags' and/or 'metadata' and/or 'contributionTypes' and/or 'unclipped'."
 * "The properties parameter of this resource can only contain the values 'tags' and/or 'metadata' and/or 'unclipped'."
+* "Parameter 'types' (and 'types2') can only have 'node' and/or 'way' and/or 'relation' OR 'point' and/or 'line' and/or 'polygon' and/or 'other'"

 ``404 Not Found``-  the requested resource could not be found.